 Further as a telepath and healer in the old traditions, Billie is able to make A Place of Peace a unique kind of sanctuary where the animals have a say in how they want to live.
 Billie, Andrew and their daughter Tamsin, work with them in mutual respect.

-We invite members of the public to get to know the Animal Peace Ambassadors, to follow the Sanctuary antics in our blogs, books and videos, to join the newsletter and learn more about the vision and thinking of what is fast becoming a sustainable living example of a compassionate ahimsa eco-system where all beings live in harmony, peace and mutual respect and support.
+We invite members of the public to follow the Sanctuary antics in our instagram, Facebook, blogs, books and videos; to join the newsletter and learn more about the vision and thinking of what is fast becoming a sustainable living example of a compassionate ahimsa eco-system where all beings live in harmony, peace and mutual respect and support.
 And for the fullness of their natural lives.
 This includes the wildlife, trees, the land, and the Unseen, as well as the rescued farm and other animals.
 This is a model of how the future can be.

 “If you were Divine Love, how would you act?” — Billie Dean

 How can you help?
 Please donate or become a monthly donor to support this work.